 - Icelandic yogurt.
 Never heard of it?
 Nor had I. I stumbled across it at Whole Foods.
 I’ve always liked yogurt, but much of it these days is chock full of added sugar.
 I’d tried Greek yogurt, which is better when it comes to sugar, but I don’t care for the taste.
 Then I found Siggi’s, which makes a line of skyr, an Icelandic style of yogurt.
-Among the Siggi’s line, there is a product called Siggi’s Tripple Cream, which has the least fewest carbs and least sugar I’ve found.
+Siggi’s Plain Whole Milk Yogurt has the least fewest carbs and least sugar I’ve found.
 When I first started out, I’d always top it with some fresh fruit.
 These days, I often eat it plain.
 Once you cut sugar out of your diet, your taste buds find sweetness in things were you wouldn’t expect to find it.

 - Meat.
 Most diets scare you off meat.
 But meat is naturally low in carbs, free of sugar, and high in protein.
 I mostly eat chicken, because it’s plentiful and affordable.
-The company I work for makes Wright Brand bacon, which I eat and which I honestly think is the best bacon out there.
+The company I used to work for makes Wright Brand bacon, which I eat and which I honestly think is the best bacon out there.
 I enjoy deli meats, too, especially Boar’s Head ham and salami.
 Hormel makes a turkey pepperoni that’s good for snacking.

 - Bars and shakes.
 Specifically, Atkins protein bars and shakes.
 I keep these at home in case I need a quick breakfast on the go.
 I keep a box of the bars in my file cabinet at work in case I need to work through lunch.
 They’re cheaper in bulk at club stores.
 I get mine at Sam’s Club (there’s no Costco around here).

 - Fruits and veggies, of course.
 I’m a huge fan of cherry tomatoes and keep a bowl of them in my kitchen.
 I snack on them like I used to snack on chips and candy.
 I’ve slowly added more veggies to my diet.